Some horses are more than just rare—they’re legends in their own right. With unique traits and fascinating histories, these breeds stand apart.

 Rare is special.
 Endangered is a call to action.

-These tiny horses, usually under 34 inches tall, have a big heart and surprising strength.
-Despite their small size, they have the sturdy build of larger horses.
+Standing under 34 inches tall, these tiny horses are admired for their big hearts and surprising strength.
+Despite their small size, they carry the sturdy build of larger horses.

-Falabellas come in all colors and patterns, making each one unique.
-Their compact size makes them ideal for small spaces, and they’re often kept as companion animals.
+Falabellas come in various colors and patterns, making each one unique.
+Their compact size suits small spaces, and they’re often cherished as companion animals.

-They’re friendly and intelligent, and they can be trained to pull small carts or participate in equine therapy.
-Their small size and gentle nature make them charming and easy to handle.
+They are friendly and intelligent and can be trained to pull small carts or assist in equine therapy.

 Step back into ancient Persia to meet the Caspian horse.
 This breed, thought to have been lost for centuries, was rediscovered in the 1960s by American horsewoman Louise Firouz.